About Us SEND Info

 Please click on the link below for Nailsea School’s Local offer

-If you would like any more information or would like to visit the School, please contact Reception or email the SENCo (Special Educational Needs Co-Coordinator).
+If you would like any more information or would like to visit the School, please contact Reception or email the SENDCo (Special Educational Needs & Disabilities Co-Coordinator).

 Contact details are available in the Staff Contact Directory below: